goinvo/PhysicalDojo/README.md

 PhysicalDojo
 ============

-Code Base for the Physical Version of Dojo which interacts with the iPad game
+Code Base for the Physical Version of Dojo which interacts with the iPad game.
+Built during a short hackathon.
+Physical NFC cards post their data to the internet.

 #Instructions for getting Started
 1. Download Arduino IDE, following the instructions at http://arduino.cc/en/Main/Software